wendall911/TinkerSurvival/README.md

 to find gravel and either craft into flint, or break it until you get some.

 Plant fiber is a new drop when breaking grass with the knife.
-You'll need plant fiber to craft plant string used in crafting both the Crude Axe and Crude Saw.
+You'll need plant fiber to craft plant string used in crafting both the Crude Axe, Crude Saw and bandages.

 ## Features